tenstorrent/tt-metal/tests/didt/README.md

 # Adding another suspected repro test

-`tests/didt/matmul_test_base.py` defines a base class for all tests that encapsulates common behavior - how we run iterations, deallocate, check determinism, sync, etc.  To add a new test, create a new file under the same directory, and then either:
+`tests/didt/op_test_base.py` defines a base class for all tests that encapsulates common behavior - how we run iterations, deallocate, check determinism, sync, etc.  To add a new test, create a new file under the same directory, and then either:
-- instantiate object of the base class in case you don't need to change any behavior, just populate dimensions, configs etc (example in `test_ff1_matmul.py`)
+- instantiate object of the base class in case you don't need to change any behavior, just populate dimensions, configs etc...
-- extend the base class to override any behavior that needs to be changed (for now we allow to change the way we generate activations & weights, and setting the seed), and then instantiate object of the new class
+- extend the base class to override any behavior that needs to be changed (for now we allow to change the way we generate activations & weights, and setting the seed), and then instantiate object of the new class.